davepeck/bigtime-t-strings/README.md

 The code behind https://bigtime.t-strings.help/

-Big Time searches for public Python repositories that are using t-strings, and ranks them by how just how "BIG TIME" their usage really is.
+Big Time searches for public Python repositories that use t-strings and ranks them by how just how "BIG TIME" their usage really is.

 Specifically, it: